 Place the wood base pieces on the 2-inch foam and trace.
 These chairs needed a 2-inch foam core, each chair base is different and you will need to make that decision based on the chair.

-The backrest of the chair only needs a 1-inch foam core.
-This is where the inside interior from the old chair came in handy.
+The backrest of this dining room armchair only needs a 1-inch foam core cushion.
+This is where the inside interior from the old chair came in handy, as I traced it to make the new cushion.

 Step: 2 Cutting out Batting and Fabric